What this is, in plain language

 - ?Has my plan's prior auth review been started?

-- ?If my plan denies the MRI, what is the appeal process?
+- ?If denied, what is the appeal process?

 Terms you'll see